openearth/aeolis-python/docs/user/model_setup.rst

 process_threshold
 ^^^^^^^^^^^^^^^^^
-*Process_threshold* allows for the alterations of the threshold velocity by processes like grain, moisture and vegetation.
+*Process_threshold* allows for the alterations of the threshold velocity by processes like grain and moisture.
 This process does not occur if a threshold file is provided as input since this file is used to define the threshold shear velocity.
 Used in :py:mod:`aeolis.threshold.compute`, documentation of threshold alterations can be found in :ref:model_description

 - **th_grainsize**: calculates the threshold velocity based on the grain size following Bagnold (:py:mod:`aeolis.threshold.compute_grain_size`)
 - **th_bedslope**: currently not implemented, but theoretically would include an alteration of the velocity threshold based on the slope of the bed. (:py:mod:`aeolis.threshold.compute_bedslope`)